oshied/directord/README.md

 A deployment framework built to manage the data center life cycle.

+> Task driven deployment, simplified, directed by you.

 Director is an asynchronous deployment and operations platform with the aim to better enable simplicity, faster time to delivery, and consistency.